DaciaGG/Laragram/README.md

 # Laragram
-idem instagram with laravel
+Personal project using MVC patern for a similar Intagram website Refers to "Chart.png" and "homePage.png" for preview.

 project using:
-Laravel (auth) , ORM, API, javascript, ajax, bootstrap.
+Laravel (auth) , ORM, API, javascript, ajax, bootstrap, html, php.

 fonctionalities:
 - log in and sign up